By Anthony Caruso III | Publisher

 According to The Athletic, the Philadelphia Phillies were interested in acquiring Arizona Diamondbacks first baseman Paul Goldschmidt.
 The reported package centered around pitcher Zach Eflin, according to Jayson Stark.

-That’s when the talks broke off when Santa was offered.
-According to Spotrac, Santana has two-years left with $34.5 million.
+That’s when the talks broke off when Santana was offered.
+According to Spotrac, Santana has two years left with $34.5 million.
 He also has a 2021 club option for $17.5 million, or a $500,000 buyout.

 The Diamondbacks have made it known that they are interested in trading away Goldschmidt.
 The New York Yankees have been mentioned as a place for him to land.

 Luke Voigt is the team’s first baseman at the moment.
 The Yankees have even been mentioned as a candidate for Harper if he played first base.

 The 31-year-old Wilmington, Delaware native had a .290 batting average this season.
 He also had 33 home runs and 83 RBIs.

 In his career, he has had a .297 batting average.
 He also has 209 home runs and 710 RBIs.